Benjikuo/Desktop-screen-pen/README.md

 <br>

 ## 🛠️ Why I Built This
-- Sometime I need to draw on screen, it can let me note something.
+- I often need to jot down notes, highlight ideas, or illustrate concepts directly on my desktop.
-- It is cool to have a black board on my desktop.
+- Being able to turn my computer into a simple “blackboard” whenever I need it is super handy.
-- I can practice using pyside to do something.
+- I’m also using this project as a chance to get better at building desktop apps with PySide2 / Qt.

 <br>